-Attend Accountability Meetings: You will attend a determined number of meetings with someone that you and your Associate Director decide will be the best fit to keep youaccountable in your area of need, whether it be spiritual, emotional, physical, social, or academic.
-This could be an LU Shepherd, a member of your hall leadership, a mentor, faculty/staff, or an outside group such as Celebrate Recovery.
-You will provide your Associate Director with a brief summary about the process and indicate whether or not the feel the process was beneficial to their overall perspective/well-being.
+Attend Accountability Meetings: You will attend a determined number of meetings with someone that you and your Associate Director decide will be the best fit to keep you accountable in your area of need.
+The focus should be how your decisions impact your future and/or those around you.
+The person you choose could be an LU Shepherd, a member of your hall leadership, a mentor, faculty/staff, or an outside group.
+You will provide your Associate Director with a brief summary of the process and indicate the following: 1) whether or not you feel the process was beneficial to your overall perspective/well-being, and 2) what you have learned that will help you to have healthy relationships with others/within the LU community.

 Attend Campus Community: Campus Community is the central gathering place for worship and spiritual growth at Liberty.
-All spiritual life flowsout of this Word-centered worship service.
-Community groups are held weekly, on Wednesday nights following Campus Community.
-Centered on prayer, confession, and repentance, gathering in smaller groups allowing you to ask the question, "How does thetruth we all heard in Campus Community apply in my life?"
-You will provide your Associate Director with a brief summary about the process and indicate whether or not the feel the process was beneficial to their overall perspective/well-being.
+All spiritual life flows out of this Word-centered worship service.
+You will provide your Associate Director with a brief summary of your experience and any applicable lessons you learned.
+Explain how attending campus community can encourage positive interactions with others and enhance your ability to interact with society in a Christ-honoring way.
 This should include at least three Campus Community sessions.

-Autobiography Essay: You will write an autobiographical essay about your life, with aprimary focus on your time at LU.
-This essay will focus on what your life was like prior toattending LU, what your life has become during your time at LU, and how you found yourself in this current situation.
+Autobiography Essay: You will write an autobiographical essay about your life, with a primary focus on your time at LU.
+This essay will focus on what your life was like prior to attending LU, what your life has become during your time at LU, and how you found yourself in this current situation.
 Finally, you will write what you have learned from this experience and how you will make a positive contribution to the LU community.

-Boundaries in Life: This assignment involves learning what healthy boundaries are, their purpose, and how to incorporate them in your life.
+Boundaries in Life: This option is currently for female students only.
+This assignment involves learning what healthy boundaries are, their purpose, and how to incorporate them into your life.
 You will watch a 45-minute teaching and fill in a worksheet as you view the content on healthy boundaries.
 Upon viewing the teaching and completing the worksheet, you will write a reflection paper that answers two questions: 1) How were boundaries utilized (or not) in the incident reviewed with your Associate Director? and 2) What did you learn about boundaries that can be incorporated in your daily decision-making?

-College Alcohol Statistics Online Fact Finder: You will educate yourself on the useof alcohol among college students and minors by completing an alcohol statistics worksheet.
+College Alcohol Statistics Online Fact Finder: You will educate yourself on the use of alcohol among college students and minors by completing an alcohol statistics worksheet.
 After completing the worksheet, you will select one fact and write a brief reflection on the significance of this fact.
 This exercise will help you understand trends related to alcohol on college campuses.

 Community Service/Engagement: You will focus on the Christian discipline of selfless service.
 You will partner with civic organizations, non-profits, and/or churches to provide community service through LU's campus, in the local Lynchburg area, or around the world.
 Serving others can enhance your educational experience, provide an avenue for career development, foster personal transformation, and promote community engagement.
-You will provide your Associate Director with a brief summary about the process and indicate whether or not the feel the process was beneficial to your overall perspective.
+You will provide your Associate Director with a brief summary of the process and indicate whether or not you feel the process was beneficial to your overall perspective.

 Consequences Worksheet: You will complete a worksheet that will help you analyze the potential consequences of being suspended from LU.
-The worksheet also provides youwith an opportunity to set goals and develop strategies for the future.
+The worksheet also provides you with an opportunity to set goals and develop strategies for the future.